Negrea and others v Romania (pending)

 The applicants, supported by the ERRC, unsuccessfully petitioned the Romanian National Council for Combating Discrimination.
 The Council’s unfavourable decision was later upheld by the domestic courts.
 While finding that refusal of the benefit had been illegal, the courts ruled that the allegation of discrimination allegation was not sufficiently made out, adding that the applicants should have pursued an alternative administrative law remedy against a refusal of the benefits.
 (This remedy was illusory in the absence of a registered claim for benefits and a formal refusal, as in the applicants’ case.)

-The ERRC is currently representing the applicants before the European Court of Human Rights where they are mainly claiming a violation of article 14 taken together with articles 8 and 1 of Protocol no. 1 of the European Convention of Human Rights, as they were victims of indirect discrimination by being refused the maternity benefit on facially neutral grounds that disproportionately, and unjustifiably, affected Roma.
+The ERRC represented the applicants before the European Court of Human Rights where they claimed a violation of article 14 taken together with articles 8 and 1 of Protocol no. 1 of the European Convention of Human Rights, as they were victims of indirect discrimination by being refused the maternity benefit on facially neutral grounds that disproportionately, and unjustifiably, affected Roma.
+They also claimed that they were a victim of an unfair trial (article 6) because of how long it took the authorities to investigate their complaint.

 The Court’s statement of facts in the case is available here (in French).